Seed Growing at the Hudson Valley Farm Hub

 “Our seeds are our medicine.
 The seeds carry the mind, spirit and stories of our wisdom keepers.
 Through our own Akwesasne Seed Hub and long-standing partnership with the Farm Hub, we are preserving all that wisdom that comes from the seeds.”

 Kenny Perkins, Mohawk Seed Keeper, Akwesasne Seed Hub

-Now it its eighth season, our partnership with the Mohawk Community in Akwesasne continues to grow.
+Now in its ninth season, our partnership with the Mohawk Community in Akwesasne continues to grow.
 Leadership for this seed rematriation work is centered within the Akwesasne Seed Hub.
 Rowen White and Kenny Perkins guide the growing of beans, corn, and squash at the Farm Hub.
-Seeds and food produced here are grown in support of seed and food sovereignty efforts in Akwesasne.
-Harvests return home to nourish their people and provide seed to plant the next season.
+Seeds produced here are grown in support of seed and food sovereignty efforts in Akwesasne.
+Harvests return home to their people and provide seeds to plant the next season.

 Lenape Center Seeds

-Now in its third season, our partnership with the Lenape Center continues to support the reconnection of seeds, their people, and original homelands.
-Joe Baker, Curtis Zunigha, and Hadrien Coumans of the Lenape Center lead the partnership.
-Endangered varieties of Lenape beans and corn are cared for, brought back into abundance, and will be shared out to Lenapehoking through the Lenape Center’s programs.
+Now in its fourth season, our partnership with Lenape Center continues to support the reconnection of seeds, their people, and original homelands.
+Joe Baker, Curtis Zunigha, and Hadrien Coumans of Lenape Center lead the partnership.
+Endangered varieties of Lenape beans and corn are cared for, brought back into abundance, and will be shared out to Lenapehoking through Lenape Center’s programs.